Back to Chronicles

 2) Deterministic context onboarding

 Agents burn time rediscovering environment facts.
 Injecting directory, tool, and constraint context at start cuts that error surface.
 Less blind search, fewer avoidable path errors, faster convergence.
+This is the same principle behind the project-based sharding that cut our latency by 99%.

 3) Loop intervention heuristics